Line Producers

 Production management expertise across Iceland's extraordinary filming landscapes, from glaciers and volcanoes to black sand beaches and geothermal hot springs.

-A line producer manages the day-to-day business operations of a film production, overseeing the budget, hiring crew, and ensuring resources are allocated efficiently across Iceland's unique and challenging production environment.
-With diverse landscapes accessible within short distances, 24-hour summer daylight, and locations that have attracted productions like Game of Thrones, Interstellar, and Prometheus, an experienced line producer is essential for navigating Iceland's weather contingencies and limited local crew pool.
+Here is how this works in practice.
+A line producer manages the day-to-day business operations of a film production, overseeing the budget, hiring crew, and making sure resources are allocated efficiently across Iceland's unique and challenging production environment.
+With varied landscapes easy to reach within short distances, 24-hour summer daylight, and locations that have attracted shoots like Game of Thrones, Interstellar, and Prometheus, a skilled line producer is key for handling Iceland's weather spares and tight local crew pool.

-We connect you with Icelandic line producers who understand the Film Production Cost Reimbursement of up to 25%, the logistics of filming across Iceland's Ring Road locations, and the environmental permits required for national parks and nature reserves.
-Our professionals coordinate with Film in Iceland and the Icelandic Film Centre to maximize your reimbursement while managing crew imports from Scandinavia and Europe for larger productions.
+Here is the short of it.
+We connect you with Icelandic line producers who know the Film Production Cost Reimbursement of up to 25%, the logistics of filming across Iceland's Ring Road locations, and the site-level permits needed for national parks and nature reserves.
+Our pros set up with Film in Iceland.
+The Icelandic Film Centre to boost your reimbursement while managing crew imports from Scandinavia and Europe for larger shoots.

 Complete Production Management